The European Health Insurance Card (EHIC)

 In the last few years there have been serious problems in the Italian Dolomites, particularly the Canazei-Col Rodella-Pordoi-Marmolada area.
 The FIVL have therefore put the following rules in place to improve the situation:

 Pilots should note that a hovering helicopter may not have reached its target; it may be waiting for pilots to clear the area.
 Flying in the Dolomites is under serious threat if these rules are not adhered to.
 Any damage or danger to rescue helicopters caused by free fliers will see the Dolomites area closed to us.
-The BHPA fully supports this request from the FIVL; we hope that pilots will co-operate so that the sites can be preserved for all.
+The BHPA fully supports the FIVL and hopes that pilots will co-operate so that the sites can be preserved for all.

 Pilots attending courses for post CP training (eg. XC courses and SIV training) should satisfy themselves as to the quality of instruction on offer.
 There are no BHPA instructor qualifications or training syllabi for these activities.
 For further information please download our leaflets on SIV courses and Training for qualified pilots.